Amit8281/Movie-Recomender-System/README.md

-# Movie-Recomender-System
-## End to End Project
-This is a movie recommendation system that suggests movies to users based on their viewing history and preferences.
-The system uses machine learning algorithms to analyze the user's past movie ratings, watch history, and other relevant data to generate a personalized list of movie recommendations.
+# Movie Recommender System End-to-End Project
+Welcome to the Movie Recommender System End-to-End Project!
+In this project, we will build a machine learning model that recommends movies to users based on their viewing history and preferences.
+We will use Python and several libraries such as Pandas, Scikit-learn, and Surprise to build and train our model.
 # Installation
 To use the movie recommendation system, you will need to have Python 3 installed on your computer.
 You can download Python 3 from the official Python website.
 Additionally, you will need to install the following packages:

-pandas
+- pandas
-numpy
+- numpy
-scikit-learn
+- scikit-learn
 You can install these packages using pip, which is the default package installer for Python.
 Open the terminal and type the following command:
 !pip install pandas numpy scikit-learn
 # Usage